timhutton/livingphysics/README.md

 livingphysics
 =============

 Artificial chemistry game.
+Live version: https://timhutton.github.io/livingphysics/

-Find it on the Google Play store: https://play.google.com/store/apps/details?id=uk.org.livingphysics.app.livingphysics_full
+This was for several years on the Google Play store: https://play.google.com/store/apps/details?id=uk.org.livingphysics.app.livingphysics_full

-Code is for Processing 1.5.1.
+Now ported to the web, which is a much better place for executables, being cross-platform and free.

 TODO:

-- update for latest Processing
-- allow users to make own levels?
+- allow users to make own levels